bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 Why are students learning advanced CSS?

-* Students need to be able to create responsive designs.
+* Students need to be able to create responsive designs for their web applications.
 * Employers will expect students to know how to use CSS variables and media queries.
 * Employers will expect students to understand and use CSS selectors beyond single classes or elements.